Terwilliger69105/69105.github.io/_pages/burritoverse/nimu.md

 **December 14th, 2016 - 01:38:22**

 Mother won't stop crying.
 Father was yelling at her.
 He says she's purposefully stopping his pregnancy attempts.
 He grabbed me and dragged me to their room.
 He made me watch him breed her.
 He put himself in my mouth.
 Mother screamed out.
 I gagged.
 The taste was disgusting.
 He hit her.
 He said I have to learn for when I turn sixteen.
 He pulled out a gun to threaten us.
 She wanted him to kill us.
 He didn't.
 I wish he did.
 That would have got him killed.
 Bitch.

 ---

+**September 1st, 2016 - 15:20:51**

+There was a box on my table.
+It has Japanese writing.
+Ichas left it for me.
+It's from Humans.
+It's called a Dataman.
+You put these chip things inside of it.
+It plays music back.
+The chips are cool.
+They have neat art.
+I've never heard Human music outside of class.
+They play really bad music in Human Studies.
+This is better.
+Some of it has that instrument he plays for me.
+Shamisen?
+I don't remember too well.
+Some of it sounds really old.
+Some sounds really new.
+I love it.
+Mother was happy to see me with it.
+Father wasn't.
+Father is never happy.

+---